opnfv/apex/docs/installationprocedure/baremetal.rst

     no longer carry them and they will not need special handling for installation.

+    Python 3.4 is also required and it needs to be install if you are using the Centos 7 base image:

+    ``sudo yum install epel-release``
+    ``sudo yum install python34``

     To install these RPMs download them to the local disk on your CentOS 7 install and pass the file names directly to yum:
     ``sudo yum install python34-markupsafe-<version>.rpm